CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 ```
 For a vulnerability with [no or minor](#public-safety-impact) [*Public Safety Impact*](#public-safety-impact), [total](#technical-impact) [*Technical Impact*](#technical-impact), and [efficient](#utility) [*Utility*](#utility), which was evaluated on Nov 10, 2020.

-    - TODO if we are going to talk about JSON or other structured data formats for decisions, do so here.
+    - TODO fix #65 (JSON format description) here.

 What an analyst knows about a vulnerability may not be complete.
 However, the vulnerability management community may still benefit from partial information.
 Particularly, suppliers and coordinators, who may not know everything a deployer knows, may still provide benefit to deployers by sharing what partial information they do know.
 A second benefit to providing methods for communicating partial information is the reduction of bottlenecks or barriers to information exchange.